ThijsKuipers1995/FFTOcean/README.md

 ## Simulation Setup

 To setup a simulation, import `Ocean` from `fftocean/ocean.py`.
 The simulation supports any number of cascades, each with individual simulation settings.
 When providing settings to individual cascades, do so in a `tuple` where the $i$-th setting corresponds to the $i$-th cascade.
-The number of settings provided must be equal to the number of cascades.
+The number of settings must be equal to the number of cascades.

 Alternatively, when a setting is shared across all cascades it can simply be provided as a single number.
 For an example simulation setup, see `main.py`.